 If I put those kind of ads on this site then it will probably annoy you guys as much as it would annoy me AND it would slow the site down or cause it to hang.
 Furthermore I think I would make very, very little on click-through sales and, in fact, clicks on ads to ‘somewhere else’ might take away the chance of a click-through sale directly to Amazon for me.

 If I did run ads I could maybe get 0.1 to 1 cent per impression ($1-$10RPM).
 So with 35 million hits per year dcrainmaker should make between $35k and $350k from that channel alone – totally ignoring CT commissions.
 Nice.

-I could probably get you to pay $10 a year to remove the ads.
+For the sake of cargument; maybe I could get you to pay $10 a year to remove the ads.
 Also another source of revenue.

 Problems – Content

 But the real problems with reviews of new products are many-fold.
 Take the under-featured Suunto SPARTAN or most newly released Garmins that, ahem, simply don’t work properly eg the Edge 820.